gdeng064/pass-lock/README.md

 ### Create a Virtual Environment (venv)

-To isolate the project's dependencies, create a virtual environment by running the following command:
+To isolate the project\'s dependencies, create a virtual environment by running the following command:

 python3 -m venv venv
 Activate the virtual environment: